Mushroom Pate

 Instructions

-- Prepare the ingredients: mince the shallots, chop the garlic and slice the mushrooms, chop the herbs
+- Prepare the ingredients: mince the shallots, chop the garlic, slice the mushrooms, chop the herbs

 - cook the vegetables stirring frequently until they begin to turn brown